Greece Moments Greece Moments

 The church of Agios Ioannis in Posidonia

-One of the most beautiful beaches on the island is Agathopes behind the military station of Posidonia.
-The picturesque bay has a great sandy beach and crystal clear water.
-There are parasols and sunbeds for rent, taverns provide for the physical well-being.
-Especially in July, it can get very crowded here and there is plenty of partying into the night.
+One of the most beautiful beaches on the island is Agathopes, located behind the military station of Posidonia.
+The picturesque bay has a great sandy beach and crystal-clear water.
+Parasols and sunbeds are available for rent, and taverns take care of your physical well-being.
+Especially in July, it can get very crowded here, with plenty of partying well into the night.

 #5 Finikas and Kokkina Bay

-If you continue along the west coast, you will pass the bay of Finikas.
-In the second largest port of the island, fishing boats sail in the pier and in summer sailors moor here.
-In the tranquil coastal town, it is touristy during the high season.
-Then the small beach section is very well visited.
+Continuing along the west coast, you will pass the bay of Finikas.
+At the second largest port on the island, fishing boats line the pier and sailors moor here in summer.
+The tranquil coastal town gets quite touristy during the high season, and the small beach strip becomes very busy.

 syros finikas hafen segel yachten